-On behalf of the branch team we would like to thank the Board of Directors for their support, time and efforts in helping us make and continue to have Community Bank Strathmore one of the most successful Community Bank branches in the country and its important to note that in July we turned 21.
+On behalf of the branch team, I would like to thank the Board of Directors for their support, time and efforts in helping us make and continue to have Community Bank Strathmore as one of the most successful Community Bank branches in the country.
+It is also important to note that in July we turned 22 (I hope everyone saw our balloon display in the branch).

-We would like to thank our shareholders for their support and contribution to the local community.
+We would like to thank our shareholders for their support and contribution to the local community and the local community for supporting us.